 The gap is an entry-price story, not a rent story

 Apartments buy a higher share of rent per dollar invested.
-The 2-bed apartment sold for $217,365 and rented at $1,725 per month pulls in more rental income relative to purchase price than the 3-bed house at $515,735 and $2,522.
+The 2-bed apartment sold for about $217,000 and rented at about $1,700 per month pulls in more rental income relative to purchase price than the 3-bed house at about $516,000 and about $2,500.
 The rent ratio simply does not scale with the price ratio, so apartments start ahead before any cost adjustments.

 Those gross apartment yields are shown before HOA offset.
 Common charges and reserves for a 2-bed Bronx condo can easily run several thousand dollars per year, and the figure climbs sharply in doorman buildings, newer waterfront developments, and buildings with pools or concierge service.
 Co-op maintenance fees typically include a share of the underlying building mortgage and land taxes, which inflates the monthly number without being a pure operating cost.
 Treat the gross yields above as the headline, then budget HOA carefully for the specific building you are evaluating.